a301-teaching/cpsc189/README.rst

    Check in a new branch that has the following files:

-     1) lib/atsc212.py that contains your tree_walker() and
+   a) lib/atsc212.py that contains your tree_walker() and
       tree_to_csv() to csv functions

-     2) a new notebook notebooks/tree_demo.ipynb  that uses these two functions to walk a directory tree and prints the resulting DataFrame
+   b) a new notebook notebooks/tree_demo.ipynb  that uses these two functions to
+      walk a directory tree and prints the resulting DataFrame